taxes, tax consultant, tax return

 Tax Resident in Bulgaria

-There are two types of people in a country – foreigners and residents.
-Depending on the meaning of those terms, the taxation, coming from those people’s work and the income, is different.
-To clarify the taxation in Bulgaria there is some special legislation you must be aware of.
+Bulgarian nationals are usually considered tax residents in Bulgaria, but foreigners can also become tax residents in Bulgaria.
 Here is some more information about the definition of those terms, the requirements to become a tax resident in Bulgaria (what exactly does this mean) and the ‘double taxation’.

 Why to become a tax resident in Bulgaria?